 We will likely be examining these results for some time.
 The signals are faint, more time is needed for analysis, and this format's compression level is high.
 But there is most certainly enough to stoke curiosity now and merit further study.
 Most immediately, it would be interesting to pour these data over overall trust trends in the various countries surveyed, particularly in those where trust in business and government took a serious hit.

-Phil Gomes is a senior vice president of B2B Digital for Edelman.
+Phil Gomes is a senior vice president, B2B Digital, Edelman Chicago.
 He keeps most of his blockchain-related writings on LinkedIn.

 Image by Haya Benitez.